This page in brief ….

 - How do they avoid the excesses of religion – arrogance, intolerance, a closed mind, etc?
 Can they, and should they, blindly follow the leadership of their priest, imam, holy man, rabbi or bishop?

 - How do they explain the evil in the world if it was designed and created by a loving god?

 - They may also have to face active persecution if they are the minority religion in an intolerant country, and mild scorn in western secular countries.

-In the west, the answers to these questions are found in christianity, which is not only the world’s largest religion but uniquely different to other religions in a number of ways.
+In the western world, where I and most readers of this blog live, the answers to these questions are found in christianity, which is not only the world’s largest religion but uniquely different to other religions in a number of ways.
 So for our purposes here, this story probably entails believing that the God of the universe showed himself to us in a unique way in Jesus of Nazareth.